Kathy Beale: Casting

-Character development
+Development

 Personality

 Author Christine Geraghty has described Kathy as a character that could "be trusted by the audience to divine what is right and to hold firmly to that position".
 Described as a woman who naturally worked on behalf of the community, other characters frequently turned to Kathy for advice or support, and this was explored on-screen to greater effect in the 1980s when, as a result of the hardship she had faced in her youth, Kathy volunteered with the charity group the Samaritans.
 It has been noted that "as a result of becoming a counsellor for The Samaritans Kathy Beale 'in turn [...] increasingly [came] to adopt the role of expert advisor".

 Hilary Kingsley, author of The EastEnders Handbook, described Kathy in 1991 as "an attractive, bright, caring and highly moral woman, vulnerable but tough in some ways, streetwise, amusing, even witty [...]
 What she thinks is what she says.".
 She adds that she is "Blonde, good-looking, intelligent and industrious, on the surface Kathy's a very together lady.
 Underneath, though, things are very different."
 Kathy has been classified by Rupert Smith, author of EastEnders: 20 years in Albert Square, as a "drama queen", a "strong passionate [woman] who [goes] to pieces where men are concerned and always [comes] back for more".
 He continued, "One woman above all others has taken it on the chin in EastEnders, and that's Kathy."
 Author Kate Lock has noted that by the time of Kathy's last appearance, she had "acquired near-goddess status".